tienshaoku/tienshaoku/README.md

 An image recognition site :heart_eyes:
 * Status: completed :ok_hand:
 * Repository: organizing :construction_worker:
-* Built with: React + Redux, Tachyons, PostgreSQL, Heroku
+* Built with: **React + Redux, Tachyons, PostgreSQL, Heroku**
 * Frontend + Backend

 ## More about me
 ### Achievements
-* Worked in the Embassy of the R.O.C in Panama, which no longer exists ... :cry: definitely the most precious and unique experience in my life :sparkles:
+* Worked in the Embassy of the R.O.C in Panama, which no longer exists ... :cry: **definitely the most unique experience in my life** :sparkles:
+* Went to Machu Picchu :sunrise_over_mountains: swore to revisit there before the apocalypse arrives :stars:
-* Got stabbed in Colombia and came alive :scream:, 100% serious no bs :poop:
+* Got stabbed in Colombia and came alive :scream: 100% serious no bs :poop:
 * Go: 2 dan :star2: (the board game, not the programming language)
 ### Languages
 * Mandarin: Native :100: